-- Be sure to state that the roaster is to travel on a vehicle equipped with air ride suspension to dampen the vibration and minimize the chance of damage during shipment. - " For a cross-country shipment within the United States, Loring will not load the roaster equipment onto a trailer that does not have air ride suspension. - " For overseas shipments, request a nose / front load in order to minimize loading and unloading at multiple terminals along the way, which will reduce the opportunity for potential damage. - Overseas customers are advised to use a Full Container Load (FCL) shipment as this will minimize the amount of transfers and handling by others. - Handle the crates according to markings on crate for "This Side Up" and "Heavy End".
+- Be sure to state that the roaster is to travel on a vehicle equipped with air ride suspension to dampen the vibration and minimize the chance of damage during shipment. - " For a cross-country shipment within the United States, Loring will not load the roaster equipment onto a trailer that does not have air ride suspension. - " For domestic shipments, request a nose / front load in order to minimize loading and unloading at multiple terminals along the way, which will reduce the opportunity for potential damage. - Overseas customers are advised to use a Full Container Load (FCL) shipment as this will minimize the amount of transfers and handling by others. - Handle the crates according to markings on crate for "This Side Up" and "Heavy End". - For safety, use 6' forklift extensions.